Eatonia: History

 Eatonia was founded in 1919 as a station on the Canadian National Railway and was named after Timothy Eaton, founder of the Eaton's department store chain and catalogue, and to honour his son and heir, John Craig Eaton.
 The station was originally simply called "Eaton", but there was confusion with nearby Eston, so the name was changed to Eatonia in 1921 ("Eatonia" was the name of an Eaton's brand for clothing and other goods, and "Eatonian" was the name given to long-serving Eaton's employees).

 Eatonia was incorporated as a town in 1954.
 In 1955, the year of Saskatchewan's Golden Jubilee, Eatonia's train station was featured on the cover of the Eaton's catalogue, thus resulting in a classic local image finding its way into homes across the country.
 The former CN train station is now home to the Wheatland Regional Library (Eatonia Branch).
 The former station, along with a train caboose and a wood-frame house ordered from the Eaton's catalogue in 1917, comprise the Eatonia Heritage Park, a 0.6 ha Municipal Heritage Property located at the south end of Main Street.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Eatonia had a population of 498 living in 205 of its 253 total private dwellings, a change of from its 2016 population of 524.
 With a land area of 1.6 km2, it had a population density of in 2021.

 Education

-Eatonia is home to a kindergarten to Grade 12 public school, Eaton School, which has been home to many successful volleyball, basketball, and football teams throughout its history.
+Eatonia is home to a kindergarten to Grade 12 public school, Eaton School.
+Eaton School has been home to many successful volleyball, basketball, and football teams throughout its history.
 It is located within the Sun West School Division.
 Eaton School has sport teams which include (but are not limited to) senior football, volley ball (senior boys, senior girls, junior boys, junior girls), cross country, track and field, etcetera.